kevinw/kevinw.github.com/_posts/2017-09-25-game-failures-graveyard.markdown

 ## how I learned interactive fiction is hard to make

-I had it right.
 First I wanted to learn Unity, so I could stay away from all that engine programming I was doing.
 I thought I would start with something "easy" and 2D--soon I was making a surreal gay app dating simulator called [Strange Dates](https://keelo.itch.io/strangedates).

 {% include image.html url="/img/StrangeDatesTitle.jpg" description="embarrassingly homonormative title screen, check" %}